oelison/streamdeck-wintools/README.md

 ## New in v1.7
 *Hang on, this is a long one...*
-- :new: `App Mute Toggle` action allows you to mute/unmute a specific app, including the **CURRENT ACTIVE WINDOW**
-- :new: `Audio Device/Mic Mute Toggle` lets you mute/unmute any device (including mics)
-- :new: `Keyboard Caps/Num/Scroll Toggle` allows you to control the Caps/Num/Scroll lock keys and see their status
-- `Service Start\Stop` no longer requires Stream Deck to run as Admin! :fire:
-    - Also, now shows you the status of the service (Running/Stopped)

-What's New:
 **Audio/Volume:**
 - You can now use `App Volume Adjuster` and `App Volume Set` to control the volume of the **CURRENT ACTIVE WINDOW**. :fire:
 - :new: Control your Windows System volume (not just specific apps) with the   `Audio Device Volume`  actions.
 Pro-Tip: Also supports tweaking your Microphone levels.
+- :new: `App Mute Toggle` action allows you to mute/unmute a specific app, including the **CURRENT ACTIVE WINDOW**
+- :new: `Audio Device/Mic Mute Toggle` lets you mute/unmute any device (including mics)
 - `App Audio Mixer` now supports filtering out apps you don't want shown
 - `Default Audio Device` now supports setting the **Default Communication Device**

+**Misc**
+- :new: `Keyboard Caps/Num/Scroll Toggle` allows you to control the Caps/Num/Scroll lock keys and see their status
+- `Service Start\Stop` no longer requires Stream Deck to run as Admin! :fire:
+    - Also, now shows you the status of the service (Running/Stopped)

 **Notifications**
 - :new: `Notification Popup` action lets you create custom Windows notifications from the Stream Deck